 Hot water treatment was carried out by immersing banana hands in a thermostatically controlled water bath maintained at 52 ± 2 °C for 5 minutes, as standardized earlier for banana anthracnose management by Thangavelu et al. (2014).
 Fungicidal treatments were applied by dipping fruits in carbendazim solutions of the prescribed concentrations for 5 minutes, followed by air drying, in accordance with recommendations for post-harvest disease control (Unnithan et al., 2018).
 Chitosan coating solution (1%) was prepared by dissolving chitosan in 1 per cent acetic acid with continuous stirring, followed by adjustment of the pH to near neutral prior to application, as described by Saha et al. (2022).
-Aloe vera gel was freshly extracted from mature leaves, filtered through muslin cloth, diluted to the required concentration and applied by dipping method following procedures outlined by Rout et al. (2020).
+Aloe vera gel (did you add any stabilizer in aloevera solution or adjusted its pH with addition of acid.
+You have not mentioned clearly the preparation method of aloevera gel.
+How did the freshly prepared aloevera gel gave preservative effect upto 12days? ) was freshly extracted from mature leaves, filtered through muslin cloth, diluted to the required concentration and applied by dipping method following procedures outlined by Rout et al. (2020).
 Neem leaf extract was prepared using fresh leaves and applied immediately after preparation.
 The biocontrol agent Trichoderma harzianum was applied as a freshly prepared aqueous suspension containing 10⁷ cfu ml⁻¹, following standard protocols suggested by Thangavelu and Mustaffa (2010).
 In integrated treatments, hot water treatment was followed sequentially by either fungicidal dip or chitosan coating.
 All treated fruits were shade-dried before storage.

 Anthracnose incidence was recorded as the percentage of fruits exhibiting typical anthracnose symptoms caused by Colletotrichum musae.
 Disease severity was assessed using a standard disease rating scale and the Disease Severity Index (DSI) was calculated following the procedure suggested by McKinney (1923) and commonly adopted in Indian plant pathology studies.
 The number of anthracnose lesions per fruit was recorded by visual counting and lesion diameter (mm) was measured using a digital vernier caliper at regular intervals during the storage period.
 Shelf life was determined as the number of days the fruits remained marketable under ambient conditions based on visual appearance and disease development, as described by Rout et al. (2020).
 Post-harvest loss (%) was calculated as the proportion of fruits rendered unmarketable due to anthracnose infection and associated spoilage during storage.